 Patients were excluded from the MIS group if they had any other foot procedures in order to concentrate on the MIS technique itself.
 In the open group, patients were excluded with other foot procedures, except for Akin procedures, which was deemed part of the correction of the hallux valgus.
 There were 12 (40%) Akin procedures performed in the open group and no Akin procedures in the MIS group.

 The senior author performed all procedures.
 All patients were clinically assessed pre and post-operatively with the Manchester-Oxford Foot Questionnaire (MOXFQ).
 This scoring system was originally designed as an outcome measure following hallux valgus surgery and has been shown to be effective and comparable to AOFAS and SF-36(6-8).
 There are three domains: walking/standing score (W score) (7 items); pain score (P score) (5 item); and a social interaction score (SI score) (4 items).
 Response options consist of a 5-point Likert scale ranging from no limitation to maximal limitation.
-An individual score is used for each domain and converted into a metric score 0 to 100, where 100 most severe.
+An individual score is used for each domain and converted into a metric score 0 to 100, where 100 is the most severe.
 The MOXFQ was designed to be interpreted as three separate scores although a combined score (similar to the AOFAS scoring system) has also been validated (9).

-Equal group sample sizes of 33 were calculated to provide 70% power to detect a clinically significant difference in improvement of MOXFQ index score of 20 points at the 0.05 significance level, based on previously published variance (10)
+Equal group sample sizes of 33 were calculated to provide 70% power to detect a clinically significant difference in improvement of MOXFQ index score of 20 points at the 0.05 significance level, based on previously published variance (10).

 Radiographic analysis was performed on standard weight-bearing anteroposterior (AP) and lateral radiographs by 2 different observers (KB, WS).
 Intra-observer reliability was measured on 10 cases (pre and post-op) and compared with the original measurements.
 Inter-observer reliability was measured on all cases within the study.
 Figure 1(11) illustrates the parameters measured included: hallux valgus angle (HVA), the intermetatarsal angle (IMA), hallux interphalangeal angle (HIA), metatarsal phalangeal joint angle (MPJA), distal metatarsal articular angle (DMAA), tibial sesamoid position (TSP), shape of the first metatarsal head (MHS, and plantar offset (amount of plantar translation of metatarsal head following osteotomy).
 All clinical and radiological complications were recorded.